Ellen Taaffe Zwilich: Biography

 Her Symphony No. 1 (Three Movements for Orchestra) was premiered by the American Composers Orchestra in 1982, conducted by Gunther Schuller.
 It won the 1983 Pulitzer Prize, after which her popularity and income from commissions ensured that she could devote herself to composing full-time.
-From 1995-99, she was the first occupant of the Composer's Chair at Carnegie Hall; while there, she created the "Making Music" concert series, which focuses on performances and lectures by living composers, a series that is still in existence.
+From 1995–99, she was the first occupant of the Composer's Chair at Carnegie Hall; while there, she created the "Making Music" concert series, which focuses on performances and lectures by living composers, a series that is still in existence.

 She has received a number of other honors, including the Elizabeth Sprague Coolidge Chamber Music Prize, the Arturo Toscanini Music Critics Award, the Ernst von Dohnányi Citation, an Academy Award from the American Academy of Arts and Letters, a Guggenheim Foundation Fellowship, and four Grammy nominations.
 She was elected to the American Academy of Arts and Letters and the American Academy of Arts and Sciences, and in 1999, she was designated Musical America's Composer of the Year.
 She has been professor at Florida State University, and has served for many years on the advisory panel of the BMI Foundation, Inc. In 2009, she became the chair of the BMI Student Composer Awards following Milton Babbitt and William Schuman.
 She has received six honorary doctorates.

-Musical career
+A 2012 recording of Taaffe Zwilich's Concerto for Clarinet and Chamber Orchestra, performed by Chamber Music Northwest with clarinetist David Shifrin, was selected by the Library of Congress in 2023 for preservation in the United States National Recording Registry for being "culturally, historically, or aesthetically significant."

+Compositional Style

 Taaffe Zwilich's compositional style is marked by an obsession with "the idea of generating an entire work – large-scale structure, melodic and harmonic language, and developmental processes – from its initial motives."
 In addition to large scale orchestral works like Symbolon (1988), Symphony No. 2 (Cello Symphony) (1985), and Symphony No. 3 (1992), she has written a number of notable, smaller-scale concertos.
 These include works for trombone (1988), bass trombone (1989), flute (1989), oboe (1990), bassoon (1992), horn (1993), trumpet (1994) and clarinet (2002).
 She has also written a small number of choral works and song cycles.
 Her music was conducted by Pierre Boulez at Juilliard in 1975.
 Her major breakthrough came after winning the 1983 Pulitzer Prize for her Symphony No. 1.
 Following this, she was commissioned to work on two more symphonies, for the San Francisco Symphony and for the New York Philharmonic's 150th anniversary.
 Symbolon has been performed in Europe, Asia, and America.

+Ellen Taaffe's earliest works were exploratory, using techniques like serialism and the twelve-tone technique to find her own style.
+Zwilich's most noted composition, Symphony No. 1, was commissioned by the American Composers Orchestra and premiered in 1982 in Alice Tully Hall in New York.
+Zwilich notes that Symphony No. 1 was intended to start organically, using older techniques and one musical idea and growing into her own unique composition with modern techniques and unique embellishments.